 Have a look at this RHS link to get started with, what may be called, the conventional method.

 Have a look at the no-dig method to get started.

 Whichever method you choose you will need compost so check out this link for some good advice.

 There are, of course, endless websites and videos offering advice.
 What is important is that you get control of your plot and always consider the soil fertility and health.
 That way your plants will be stronger and more abundant.
-Weeds will be less evident (or virtually none with no-dig) and the pleasure from growing your own vegetables will so much greater.
+Weeds will be less evident (or virtually none existent with no-dig) and the pleasure from growing your own vegetables will be so much greater.